-Titans waive CB Johnathan Joseph, long snapper Beau Brinkley
+Titans tell linebacker Vic Beasley Jr. he is being released

 But Brinkley had a low snap on a punt in a 27-24 loss to Pittsburgh on Oct.
 25, and he had another bad snap on an extra point attempt in last week’s 31-20 loss to Cincinnati.
 Brett Kern, the Titans’ three-time Pro Bowl punter, was injured on the play trying to throw a pass.

-Asked Monday about evaluating Brinkley, coach Mike Vrabel said they do that each week at every position looking for the best chance to win on game day.
+Asked Monday about evaluating Brinkley, Vrabel said they do that each week at every position looking for the best chance to win on game day.

 Joseph played all seven games this season.
 The veteran was with Houston between 2010 and 2019 and with Cincinnati for the first five years of his NFL career.
 But the Titans traded a sixth-round pick Monday for Chargers cornerback Desmond King trying to improve a banged-up, struggling secondary.